jcsilva7/AI-Setup-Helper-AC/README.md

 - You are only depend on the AI provider and not me and my shared app
 - May be faster (fewer requests made)
-- You can customise it better, you can change the prompt or the models in the `AI-Setup-Helper.lua` file
+- You can customise it better, you can change the prompt or the models in the `requests.lua` file

 #### Cons